i-love-flamingo/flamingo-carotene/modules/flamingo-carotene-es-lint/README.md

 ```
 The ESLint module knows of 2 types of working.
 1. It integrates into the webpack config by adding the [eslint-loader](https://github.com/webpack-contrib/eslint-loader)
 as a preloader for js files.
-That way it will break the webpack compiler when the linting fails.
+By default this will not break the webpack compiler as it would normally do, even if
+linting errors were found, unless you set the `breakOnError` config to true.
 That is the default.
 2. It runs in a child process that will run in parallel to the webpack process.
 This one will not break the webpack
 compile.